aa-cloudengineer/IaC_CM/README.md

 # IaC
 Infrastructure as Code (IaC) is the managing and provisioning of infrastructure through code instead of through manual processes.
-In this repo the following IaC tools will be explored:
+In this repo the following IaC tools will be explored with sample project:

 - Ansible
 - Terraform
 - Cloudformation
-- Chef
+- Google CMD
-- Puppet
+- Azure ARM
-- Saltstack
+- Chef and Puppet